raehik/co657-firmware/README.md

+# Project name
+Intro.

 ## Project setup
+This project is built for the Adafruit HUZZAH32 board using the Arduino framework.

-This project uses [PlatformIO](https://platformio.org/) for building and some device management.
-I initialised the project with the following command:
+[PlatformIO](https://platformio.org/) is used for building and some device management.
+The project was initialised with the following command:

     pio init --board=featheresp32 --ide=vim

-We use the Arduino framework (though we're using an Espressif chip).

 ## Dependencies
 ### Hardware